maxhbr/LDBcollector/README.md

 ## Disclaimer

 This is all work in progress and subject to continuous improvement.
-In particular, ScanCode identifications and ScanCode matching is used to validate the dataset and synchronize the different data sets.
+In particular, ScanCode identifications and ScanCode matching is used to validate the dataset and synchronize the different sources.

 Please note that the {metæffekt}-universe as displayed in this repository is a converted, reduced dataset from a more extensive internal representation.
 The internal representation models licenses